Communication

 Non-human forms of communication include animal and plant communication.
-Researchers in this field often formulate additional criteria for their definition of communicative behavior, like the requirement that the behavior serves a beneficial function for natural selection or that a response to the message is observed.
-Animal communication plays important roles for various species in the areas of courtship and mating, parent-offspring relations, social relations, navigation, self-defense, and territoriality.
-In the area of courtship and mating, for example, communication is used to identify and attract potential mates.
-An often-discussed example concerning navigational communication is the waggle dance used by bees to indicate to other bees where flowers are located.
-Due to the rigid cell walls of plants, their communication often happens through chemical means rather than movement.
-For example, various plants, like maple trees, release so-called volatile organic compounds into the air to warn other plants of a herbivore attack.
-Most communication takes place between members of the same species since its purpose is usually some form of cooperation, which is not as common between species.
-However, there are also forms of interspecies communication, mainly in cases of symbiotic relationships.
-For example, many flowers use symmetrical shapes and colors that stand out from their surroundings in order to communicate to insects where nectar is located to attract them.
-Humans also practice interspecies communication, for example, when interacting with pets.
+Researchers in this field often refine their definition of communicative behavior by including the criteria that observable responses are present and that the participants benefit from the exchange.
+Animal communication is used in areas like courtship and mating, parent–offspring relations, navigation, and self-defense.
+Communication through chemicals is particularly important for the relatively immobile plants.
+For example, maple trees release so-called volatile organic compounds into the air to warn other plants of a herbivore attack.
+Most communication takes place between members of the same species.
+The reason is that its purpose is usually some form of cooperation, which is not as common between different species.
+Interspecies communication happens mainly in cases of symbiotic relationships.
+For instance, many flowers use symmetrical shapes and distinctive colors to signal to insects where nectar is located.
+Humans engage in interspecies communication when interacting with pets and working animals.